Shipping a Vehicle Long Distance: Steps for Receiving an Out of State Car Purchase

 - Call Car Pal (if you are using our services) immediately if you have ANY concerns of ANY kind.
 In other words, do not wait until the shipper leaves to voice a concern or a potential concern.

-- Make sure you receive two keys and two remotes if those were promised to you by the seller.
+- Make sure you receive two keys and two remotes if they were promised to you by the seller.

 - Before you sign anything, read the fine print of the receipt the transport representative gives you.